 I'm one of those environmentalist-ethical-capitalist-hustlers, a rare breed and a unique drum.

-Midwest USA, Zone 5b, 145 acres, GPS Keyline, silvopasture, farm hacks, builder
+Midwest USA, Zone 5b, 145 acres, GPS Keyline, silvopasture, farm hack, builder

 Joined: Jul 31, 2011